We’ve all heard the saying before, “You are what you eat.”

-In this article, we’ll explain why it’s beneficial to eat before working out, what to eat before a workout, what supplements to use, and we’ll even talk about the importance of hydration.
+In this article, we’ll answer questions like why it’s beneficial to eat before working out, what you should eat before a workout, what to eat after your workout, what supplements to use, and even the importance of hydration.

 Let’s look at all three macronutrients in more detail.

 Fats actually play an important role in the body.
 They’re useful for protecting and improving the nervous system, proper hormone production, help with nutrient absorption and much more!

 So we definitely need fat in our diet.
 Most people actually get enough fat in their diet through eggs, fattier fish, nut butter, Olive oil, etc.

 That being said, they’re not always the best thing to eat before working out.

 Now, this doesn't mean to avoid all fats altogether, and some people do quite well with fats before a workout...

 In most cases, for most people, working to have a lower fat meal before a workout can help keep stomach distress to a minimum.

 Sure, an ounce of fat has more calories than an ounce of protein or carbs, but fats are slower-digesting and unless you are in ketosis or a fat adaptive athlete, it will typically be harder for your body to use it for fuel during the workout.